 No problem, the Vidonn F1's are here to save your day!

 First and foremost, they come with Bluetooth 5.0 connectivity built-in, which is pretty awesome given how affordable they are.
 And this does play into the surprisingly good quality of sound that is actually quite comparable with the Aeropex.

 When it comes to battery life, they boast a nice and comfortable 6 hours and they seem to keep their charge pretty well over time just like the Air.

 So, for roughly a third of the price of the Aeropex, you're getting quite the bang for your buck!

 However, as with all good things, there are two caveats to speak of.
 Namely, both have to do with the build quality.

 Overall, these are not built as solid as the AfterShokz models we've reviewed.
-And they're only sweat-proof, so definitely don't go dropping them into any sort of water, or anywhere for that matter.
-But, on the other hand, they're not quite flimsy either.
+They're only sweat-proof, so definitely don't go dropping them into water, or anywhere for that matter.
+On the other hand, they're not quite flimsy.